PC build guides

 Case: Phanteks Enthoo Evolv ITX

 There’s a lot of really good mini-ITX cases out there.
 But for the money, it’s really tough to beat the Enthoo Evolv ITX.
 It succeeds in offering premium feel, features and appearance for a reasonable price.
 And it’s the case I built my workstation at the office into.

 One of the biggest reasons to go with the Evolv is that it can accommodate a full-sized graphics card, to the tune of about 13 inches (330mm).
-Without this capacity, there’s no way a monster like the Nitro R9 390 would make sense in a mini-ITX build—hell, you can even fit an R9 390 in here if you want (which is what we used prior to the GTX 1070).
+Without this capacity, there’s no way a card like a GTX 1070 would make sense in a mini-ITX build—hell, you can even fit an R9 390 in here if you want (which is what we used prior to the GTX 1070).

 The case features a PSU partition that also hides the HDD cage when the windowed side panel is off.
 Speaking of which, the window is tinted to it.
 The tinting helps keep any lights or nonsense inside the case subdued, while still letting you show off the innards of your system.
 It’s a great compromise for those who would like a windowed case, but can’t stand the bright glare of multicolored LEDs that could signal aircraft.

 The Enthoo Evolov ITX has reat integrated cable management as well.
 A cabling channel, grommeted cable holes and integrated hook-and-loop straps make keeping the rat’s nest effect at a minimum.